OrGreenberg/DemystifyingFlux/index.md

 ---
 <br>
 ## 💬 Contribute to the blog!
-You may report issues or point at new FLUX releases in the blog's [GitHub issues](https://github.com/OrGreenberg/DemystifyingFlux/issues) page.
+- Please report issues or point at new FLUX releases in the blog's [GitHub issues](https://github.com/OrGreenberg/DemystifyingFlux/issues) page.

-Do you want to discuss FLUX?
-You can do that in the blog's [GitHub discussion](https://github.com/OrGreenberg/DemystifyingFlux/issues) page.
+- Do you want to discuss FLUX?
+Ask question?
+You can do that in the blog's [discussion](https://github.com/OrGreenberg/DemystifyingFlux/issues) page.

 <br>
 ---